endyprekpalaj/YodaKnowledge/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-Android aplication with a Login activity and a random quote generator.
+Android application consisting of:
+-Login activity
+-Button for generating next quote
+-Quotes with pictures and colorful text

 ```sh
 username: Endy